We at the typesofchicken.com team strive to give our readers useful and correct information concerning everything about the life of a chicken keeper.

 We also give our best to spend some time on the many ways that you can have fun with your chickens.
-Some time ago we gave you an article about how to check your chicken gender, and now it is time for us to share with you how NOT to check your chicken gender and 3 worst methods of doing it.
+Some time ago we gave you an article about how to check your chicken gender, and now it is time for us to share with you how NOT to check your chicken gender and the 3 worst methods of doing it.

 1. Checking The Gender By The Egg Shape

 However, some people have said that this method worked 75% of the time for them, but not for all breeds.
-So maybe there are some breeds that can prove that this method works, but since it doesn’t work for all breeds we recommend that you try another way to check you chick’s gender.
+So maybe there are some breeds that can prove that this method works, but since it doesn’t work for all breeds we recommend that you try another way to check your chick’s gender.

 2. Holding The Chick Upside Down

-This is a completely false method to check your chick`s gender and we highly recommend that you DO NOT use it!
+This is a completely false method to check the gender of your chicks and we highly recommend that you DO NOT use it!
 In worst cases you may injure or even kill the chick so as we said – DO NOT use it!

 Truly this is the dumbest idea ever to check the gender of your chick – it is said that when you lift up a chick by the neck, if it struggles with its legs then it is a male, if it doesn’t struggle but just lifts the legs up then it is a female.

 What we would also want to recommend is if you want to be completely sure about the gender of your chick that you consult with your local vet or hatchery.
 The methods that you can use around your coop are mostly not completely accurate even the ones that we recommend.

 Did you enjoy this article?
-Do you have some methods that don’t work to share with us, make sure that you do that through our comment section or via e-mail firstname.lastname@example.org
+Do you have some methods that don’t work to share with us, make sure that you do that through our comment section or via e-mail at firstname.lastname@example.org